Gen711/Fall2015/labs/lab4.trimming.rst

   #IMPORTANT DETAIL: usually pasting things in 1 at a time is fine - except here...
 When you see ``\`` at the end of lines, this means copy the 2 (or 3 or 4) lines together.

+  #Important detail #2: Dont do the trimming for trim=2, only to the trimming at trim=30.
+You can download the trim=2 histogram here: https://s3.amazonaws.com/gen711/P2.reads.hist

   #do trimming at P2

   trim=2